-- EPP transfer code: You must retrieve the EPP transfer authorization code from your current registrar in order to transfer your domain.
+- EPP transfer code: You must retrieve the EPP transfer authorization code from your Current Registrar in order to transfer your domain.
 The process for obtaining the transfer code will be different for each registrar, but registrars are required to allow you to acquire the code.
-You can still complete your transfer order on our site if you do not have the authorization code at the time the order is placed.
-You will be able to provide the code after placing your order.

 - Other considerations:

 - Check that your Domain Name has been registered for at least 60 days.
-Domain Names cannot be transferred within 60 days of the initial registration.
+Domain Names cannot be transferred within 60 days of a new initial registration.